Want a career change from teaching but not sure how?

 School counsellor

 Work one-on-one with students and support their social, academic and emotional wellbeing.
 Help them find their niche and achieve their goals.
-Change careers by getting a qualification in counselling, such as a diploma, bachelor degree or postgraduate course.
+Change careers by getting a qualification in counselling, like a bachelor degree, graduate certificate or graduate diploma.
 What you choose depends on whether you’re happy to move into an entry-level role or are seeking something equivalent to your career stage.

 School librarian